nodesign/weio/www/weioPY.md

             # change PWM duty cycle to 100-i
             pwmWrite(20,100-i)
 ```
+### setPwmPeriod(period)
+Overrides default value of 1000us to set new period frequency for whole 6 PWM pins.

 ### tone(pin, frequency, duration=0)
 Generates a square wave of the specified frequency (and 50% duty cycle) on a pin.
 A duration can be specified, otherwise the wave continues until a call to noTone().
 The pin can be connected to a piezo buzzer or other speaker to play tones.
 Tone function can be used only on PWM pins on WeIO (18,19,20,21,22,23)